Skip to content

 • Roaming between operators

-IOT cost: $10,000 to $25,000, often performed on operator live network during pre-deployment.
+They are often performed on the operator's live network during pre-deployment.

 Throughput performance tests in typical scenarios: